flutter/website/src/docs/cookbook/animation/opacity-animation.md

   }
 }

-// The StatefulWidget's job is to take in some data and create a State class.
+// The StatefulWidget's job is to take data and create a State class.
-// In this case, the Widget takes a title, and creates a _MyHomePageState. class MyHomePage extends StatefulWidget {
+// In this case, the widget takes a title, and creates a _MyHomePageState. class MyHomePage extends StatefulWidget {
   final String title;